Type

 Web Examples

-tokens are divided into three main parts:
+The type tokens are divided into three main parts:

-(the type hierarchy)properties
+• levels (the type hierarchy)

-(modifiers for type styles)
+• variants (modifiers for type styles)

 Each part serves its own purpose but is also designed to be combined with the others.
 Knowing how and when to combine tokens is key to getting the most out of them.